dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Assignments/Homework/W01D03_homework.md

 ];
 ```

 * For the first movie, what is the **value** corresponding to the "title" key?
 What is the **key** that corresponds to the "Luke Skywalker" value?
 * How would you add a `protagonist: "Rey"` property to the second movie in the array?
 Since the movie is still playing in theaters, also add an `inTheaters: true` property for that movie.
 * Let's assume there's a special limited release of "A New Hope" in theaters; how would you change it so `inTheaters` is `true` for that movie too?
 * The next movie in the series is tentatively entitled just "Star Wars Episode VIII".
 It's slated for a 2017 release.
 Create a new object for the movie that incorporates that info.
 * Add your new object to the end of the `movies` array.

 #### EXTRA CREDIT
-* Write a `greenlight` function that creates a movie object like the ones above, with a title, protagonist, and year of release, and returns it.
+* Write a `greenlight` function that creates a movie object like the ones above, with a title, protagonist, and year of release of your choice, and returns it.
 * Extra extra credit: make the function reusable.
 You should be able to pass in title, protagonist and release year, and the function will return the movie object. e.g., `greenlight("WDI: The Developers Strike Back", "WDI-al-Khwarizmi", 2016)` will return

 ```js
 {
   title: "WDI: The Developers Strike Back",